IDSIA/bayesRecon/README.md

 The joint forecast distribution can be obtained by specifying `return_type = "samples"`.
-In this case, since we set `return_type = "pmf"`, the functions return the reconciled marginal forecast distributions as PMFs.
+In this case, since we set `return_type = "pmf"`, the functions return the reconciled marginal forecast distributions as probability mass functions (PMFs).
 From these PMFs, we can compute any desired summary (e.g. mean, quantiles, etc.) using the `PMF` functions.

 ``` r
 # Compare the upper means of the base and reconciled forecasts